alfonsoegio/BCSLA/README.md

-One first simulation to test the contract can be found in the test directory of the repository; in particular this code simulates 100 random metric records from customer and operator;
+One first simulation to test the contract can be found in the test directory of the repository; in particular this code simulates 100 random metric records for each player;
 between 20th and 40th, the QoS falls down causing customer compensation;
 after that ... between 60th and 80th iterations the provider's monitor starts malfunctioning causing the contract to hold all the stake